astutespruce/secas-docker/deploy/staging/README.md

 # Deployment to staging environment

-The Azure instance is only accessible within the DOI network.
+The Azure instance can only be accessed via SSH within the DOI network.
 Login to VDI CloudDesktop Privileged Access Workstation and then open PowerShell.

 Use `ssh <hostname> -l <username without domain>`